 For Australia to seize the external opportunities offered by surging demand for low-emissions goods, all economic systems must decarbonise and position themselves to best capture growing global demand.
-This is especially true in staying competitive with the sophisticated green industrial bases of Europe, China, and the US, which are increasingly competing for global market share.
+This is especially true in staying competitive with the sophisticated green industrial bases of Europe, China, and the US, which now increasingly compete for global market share.